-No legal claims have been received from any employee in respect of any violation of human rights or labour standards, and no breaches of the Code of Conduct in relation to human rights or labour standards have been observed in 2022.
-As no human or labour rights incidents were identified, Prosafe has not been involved in providing or enabling remedy during this reporting period.
+No legal claims have been received from any employee in respect of any violation of Human Rights or Labour Standards, and no breaches of the Code of Conduct in relation to Human Rights or Labour Standards have been observed in 2024.
+As no Human Rights or Labour Standard incidents were identified, Prosafe has not been involved in providing or enabling remedy during this reporting period.
 Should such incidents be identified, Prosafe would provide and facilitate remedy.